Creating images

 Call the method, passing in the options shown here:

-property must contain a unique identifier that always points to the same file.
-This ensures that Canva doesn't upload duplicate files to the user's account. - The URLs must be exposed via the internet and available to Canva's backend, as Canva needs access to the URLs to download them.
-This means you can't use
+When uploading images, the URLs must be exposed via the internet and available to Canva's backend, as Canva needs access to the URLs to download them.
+This means you can't use localhost

 URLs.